BTST

 Server-side Data Access

-The blog plugin exposes standalone getter functions for server-side and SSG use cases.
-These bypass the HTTP layer entirely and query the database directly.
+The blog plugin exposes standalone getter and mutation functions for server-side use cases.
+These bypass the HTTP layer entirely and query the database directly — no authorization hooks are called, so the caller is responsible for any access-control checks.

 Two patterns